emudrak/datasharing/README.md

 is summarized at the level of the number of counts per exon.
 Suppose you have 100,000 exons, then you would have a table/spreadsheet
 	* 100,001 columns (one column for patient ids and one column for each exon)
-	* 21 rows (a row for gene names, and one row for each patient)
+	* 21 rows (a row for exon names, and one row for each patient)

 If you are sharing your data with the collaborator in Excel, the tidy data should be in one Excel file per table.
 They should not have multiple worksheets, no macros should be applied to the data, and no columns/cells should be highlighted.